jaquelynhyde/Edge-Measurement-Utility/README.md

 Created by Team Heliene USA as part of the IRE Fall 2024 Industry Design Project\

--Elvis Enang
+ - Elvis Enang
--Hannah Adeyemi
+ - Hannah Adeyemi
--Luhana Zorrilla
+ - Luhana Zorrilla
--Jaquelyn E Hyde
+ - Jaquelyn E Hyde

 # How to Use This Software (Standalone)
 1. Ensure your device is connected to a camera